seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 your messenger came, in loving visitation was with
 me a young doctor of Rome; his name is Balthasar.
 I
 acquainted him with the cause in controversy between
-the Jew and Antonio the merchant: we turned o’er
+the Jew and Antonio the merchant: we turned o'er
 many books together: he is furnished with my
 opinion; which, bettered with his own learning, the
 greatness whereof I cannot enough commend, comes
-with him, at my importunity, to fill up your grace’s
+with him, at my importunity, to fill up your grace's
 request in my stead.
 I beseech you, let his lack of
 years be no impediment to let him lack a reverend
 estimation; for I never knew so young a body with so